 What is the New Mexico Teacher Network?

 Teach Plus New Mexico is excited to expand our collaborative efforts with teachers who want to be active in educational policy.
-As a Teach Plus Teacher Partner, you will receive updates about our specific policy topics, research, and recommendations, receive training on policy advocacy, have an opportunity to advocate, and collaborate with other champion educators from your region and throughout the state.
+As a New Mexico Network teacher, you will receive updates about our specific policy topics, research, and recommendations, receive training on policy advocacy, have an opportunity to advocate, and collaborate with other champion educators from your region and throughout the state.

 - Be a current or retired teacher in New Mexico